SnapStream: Efficient Long Sequence Decoding on Dataflow Accelerators: Implementation

-Following the QKV and SnapStream kernels, the MHA kernel implements multi-head attention using the QKV projections of the previous sections.
+Following the QKV, StreamingLLM Ring Buffer and SnapKV Compression kernels, the MHA kernel implements multi-head attention using the QKV projections of the previous sections.
 Similarly to FlashAttention, we fuse the entire $QK^\intercal$ multiplication, softmax and $PV$ multiplication into a single kernel to avoid materializing the full attention matrix $P$.
-We distribute all operators in the MHA kernel along the head dimension $N$ equally across 16 sockets, and tile $K$ and $V$ into blocks of 8192 within each socket.
+We distribute all operators in the MHA kernel along the number of attention heads $H$ equally across 16 sockets, and tile $K$ and $V$ into blocks of 8192 within each socket.

 The Output Proj kernel executes only the output projection GEMM.
 The Router kernel performs the router gate GEMMs, Top-$K$ expert sorting (a different $K$ than that used for SnapKV), and the selection of the highest-scoring experts for each token in the input sequence.